bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-08-version-bits-miners.md

 For example, if the current version is 4, and the next soft fork introduces version 5 blocks, then after activation is reached (950/1000 blocks), nodes will reject all version 4 blocks.

-Once a _version bits_ soft fork reached activation, nodes will simply begin enforcing the new rules, and will NOT orphan a non-signalling block.
+Once a _version bits_ soft fork reaches activation, nodes will simply begin enforcing the new rules, and will NOT orphan a non-signalling block _unless_ it violates the new rules.

-2. ISM() look at the previous 1000 blocks on a rolling basis; _version bits_ looks at the previous 2016 block once each time the mining difficulty retargets.
+2. ISM() looks at the previous 1000 blocks on a rolling basis; _version bits_ looks at the previous 2016 block once each time the mining difficulty retargets.

 3. ISM() soft forks do not expire. _version bits_ soft forks can only activate between the _start time_ and the _timeout_.

 ## Do miners have to upgrade?

 No. A [BIP9][] soft fork will not activate unless 95% of the miners signal readiness.
-If a soft fork reaches `[LOCKED_IN]` state, where the vast majority of the miners are ready for the change, the remaining miners should upgrade within roughly 2 weeks before the next difficulty retarget.
+If a soft fork reaches `[LOCKED_IN]` state, where the vast majority of the miners are ready for the change, the remaining miners should upgrade _before_ the next difficulty retarget (about 2 weeks).

 Non-upgraded miners risk producing invalid blocks which would be orphaned if they are not able to validate the newly activated rules.